adambard/learnxinyminutes-docs/perl6.html.markdown

 # a few more key concepts that make them better than in any other language :-).

 ## Unpacking !
-# It's the ability to "extract" arrays and keys.
+# It's the ability to "extract" arrays and keys (AKA "destructuring").
 # It'll work in `my`s and in parameter lists.
 my ($a, $b) = 1, 2;
 say $a; #=> 1